naqvijafar91/go-workshops/docs/04-arrays-slice-variadic-fn.md

 ```
 #### creating a slice using make

-_func make([]T, len, cap) []T_  can be used to create a slice by passing the type, length and capacity.
+_func make([]T, len, cap) []T_  can be used to create a slice bypassing the type, length, and capacity.
 The capacity parameter is optional and defaults to the length.

 ```go
 package main